JoinMarket-Org/joinmarket-clientserver/docs/JOINMARKET-QT-GUIDE.md

     rpc_host = localhost #default usually correct
     rpc_port = 8332 # default for mainnet

-If you're not using Core, you can set the value of `blockchain_source` in that section to `electrum-server` **but only do this for testing; it's not supported!**.

-Once the rpc connection is correct (or using Electrum), you will be presented with this start screen:
+Once the rpc connection is correct, you will be presented with this start screen:

 ![](images/JMQInitregtest.png)